OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

    - The "events" property maps handlers to events.
    - The "events.type" must be one of the types listed at [Supported events](autolaunch.md#supported-events).
-   - The handler "events.actionId" must match the "id" of an object in the "actions" array that you created in the first step.
+   - The value of the "events.actionId" is the name of a function that you create in [Implement the event handler](#implement-the-event-handler).
    - You can have more than one object in the "events" array.

     ```json